 Buccaneer formerly utilized as many as three facilities during the market boom of the 1990’s, but in recent years the brand has solely worked out of the original Hamilton, Alabama facility.
 After over 40 years working out of that facility, Buccaneer has upgraded, moving a mere five miles from the original to a renovated facility with modern technology and advancements.
 CMH Family of Brands, Buccaneer’s parent company today, provided the opportunity for the brand to move.
 “This kind of change wouldn’t be possible without the help of corporate,” said Sales Manager Ricky Tucker.

-Today Buccaneer offers over 50 different floor plans, in addition to custom work, ranging from finished dry wall to small single wides.
+Today Buccaneer offers around 30 different floor plans, ranging from finished dry wall to small single sections.
 “We’re one of the few facilities remaining that offer the array we do,” said General Manager Ronnie Emerson.
 Often considered the “grandfather of all manufactured home producers in the state of Alabama”, the Buccaneer legacy has stood the test of time, remaining one of few home manufacturers able to say they’ve been in continuous operation for over 40 years.

 While the quality and tradition of Buccaneer won’t change with the move to the new facility, the capabilities and safety conditions of the 235 person Buccaneer crew will.
 Remote controlled cranes and motorized decking and shingle systems will allow the crews to not only work more efficiently, but also in a safer environment.
 Physical limitations of the original facility previously restricted home size offerings, but the new facility is prepped to handle homes up to 84 feet in length, improving Buccaneer’s product line.
 The consolidation of the frame shop and home building facility under one roof have dramatically increased the team’s efficiency.
 A full lighting replacement inside the facility is suspected to yield an energy cost savings of upwards of $15,000.00 annually.